kapilchandrawal/sales-tax-in-ruby/README.md

 # sales-tax-in-ruby
-Create a different taxes of products
+Create a program for calculating different taxes of products